RBF Morph Fluids

 The add-on version of RBF Morph allows for shape optimization studies entirely within ANSYS Fluent by morphing an existing mesh.

 This new approach takes advantage of the ANSYS Fluent’s CFD technology and overcomes the limits of the mainstream methods by introducing these functionalities through the implementation of dedicated routines in the CFD ANSYS Fluent code.

 A dedicated Graphical User Interface (GUI) has been developed and integrated in ANSYS Fluent.
-The product provides to help CFD users and does not require the knowledge of other software packages.
+The product helps CFD users without the need to learn another software package.